Why study this course

 - Y Gymraeg Heddiw [The Welsh Language Today]

-The first year in Music is essentially a foundation year preparing you to take advantage of the creative and intellectual benefits of higher education.
-It offers core instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
-As a BA student you will take a free choice from these subjects.
+The first year in Music prepartes you to take advantage of the creative and intellectual benefits of higher education.
+It offers instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
+As a BA student you will take a free choice from these subjects, subject to availability.

 To complement your academic study, you are actively encouraged to join the University Choir or Orchestra and other ensembles.